Pericardial fluid Gram stain

 Gram stain of pericardial fluid

-Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium.
-This is the sac surrounding the heart to diagnose a bacterial infection.
-The Gram stain method is one of the most commonly used techniques to rapidly identify the cause of bacterial infections.
+Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium to diagnose a bacterial infection.
+This is the sac surrounding the heart.
+The Gram stain method is one of the most commonly used techniques to rapidly identify the type of bacteria causing the infection.

 How the Test is Performed